-This is used to alter some of the cameras settings that can only be set through the record menus, to set up the camera before a script-session, or during.
+This is used to alter some of the cameras settings that can only be set through the record menus, to set up the camera before or during a script session.

-Note: press and release would not normally be used with this button, but without knowing each and every camera model's functions and the creative ways some might use scripts, these two command-methods are also mentioned.
+Note: press and release would not normally be used with this button, but without knowing each and every camera model's functions and the creative ways some might use scripts, these two command methods are also mentioned.

 '''

 :slowsync

 click "menu"

 sleep 400

+click "click "right"

 click "down"

 sleep 400

-click "down"

-sleep 400

-click "down"

-sleep 400

-click "right"
+click "menu"

 sleep 400

 click "menu"

 sleep 400

 return

 '''